vpavlenko/vpavlenko/README.md

-I research the structure of music and I make it easier to digest.
+I study the structure of music and I make it easier to digest.
 I care about notes (pitches).
 Right now I don't care about rhythms or timbres (sounds, synths, fx).

 I have two main projects now: